 Maybe on the Moroccan coast - Essauouira / Oualidia / Tangier.

 I love living in Morocco.
-I have 4 dogs, 2 donkeys, chickens, grow my own fruit and veg and very happy not to be living a truly conventional life.
+I have 4 dogs, 2 donkeys, chickens, I grow my own fruits and vegetables and I am very happy not to live a really conventional life.